Chapter 10: Government Spending

 "Understanding the Federal Budget"

-Students have already learned that the federal budget is an
+You have already learned that the federal budget is an annual

-annual plan outlining the proposed revenues and expenditures
+plan outlining the proposed revenues and expenditures for

-for the coming year.
-A good source for further information
+the coming year.
+A good source for further information about

 released by the Government Printing Office.
 This document